There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 If you’re a moon witch, you may be very in-tune with lunar cycles and draw power from the moon.
 It’s important to routinely notice not only what phase the moon is in (waxing, full moon, waning, new moon, etc.) but also what astrology sign the moon is in.
 Both of these elements will impact a moon witch more than others.

-As a moon witch, your strongest spells are best performed when you take the moon phase into consideration and when you specifically draw power from the moon.
+As a lunar witch, your strongest spells are best performed when you take the moon phase into consideration and when you specifically draw power from the moon.
 Charging your tools in the moon or making moon water will also assist you in performing large spells as well.

 One of the biggest challenges for a moon witch, more than other types of witches, is embracing the ebbs and flows of life.
 The moon witch’s emotions may shift with the lunar phases and it can feel like a difficult rollercoaster, but the moon witch’s power stems from these very emotions.